-It’s concerning when you see your parrot lose its balance without explanation.
-It could just be that your parrot has lost its footing, but due to their natural balancing skills, it’s usually a sign that something’s wrong.
+It’s always worrying to see a parrot lose its balance without explanation.
+It could just be that the parrot has lost its footing, but due to their natural balancing skills, it’s usually a sign that something’s amiss.

-It can be difficult to identify the cause of balance loss in parrots, so checking for signs of sickness or injury is essential for getting your parrot the support and treatment it needs to make a recovery.
+It can be difficult to identify the cause of balance loss in parrots, so checking for signs of sickness and injury is essential for getting a parrot the treatment and support it needs to recover.

 What Causes Loss of Balance in Parrots?

-If your parrot suddenly appears wobbly or clumsy, it likely has a health problem.
-Don’t ignore your parrot’s incoordination in case it needs veterinary care.
-Here are the most common explanations:
+If a parrot suddenly appears wobbly or clumsy, it likely has a health problem, such as the following:

 Ear infections are commonly seen in parrots.
-Even though you can’t see the ears, parrots have them – feathers hide them to keep them safe from dust, debris, and water.
+You can’t see parrots’ ears because they’re hidden away to protect them from dust, debris, water, and cold weather.

-Anything that bothers your parrot’s ears is likely to throw a parrot off balance.
-Mites, fungus, and bacteria can cause ear infections.
-Parrots can even get them from foreign bodies that have entered the ear canal.
+Anything that bothers a parrot’s ears will likely throw it off balance.
+Bacteria and fungi can cause ear infections through foreign bodies and parasites like mites entering the ear canal.

-The main symptoms of an ear infection include:
+The main symptoms of an ear infection include the following:

-- Red or inflamed skin around the ear
+- Red or inflamed skin in and around the ear.

-Head tumors are a problem because they put pressure on the brain, resulting in balance loss.
-Similarly, tumors within the ear cavity can throw your parrot’s coordination out of sync.
+Head tumors are a problem because they exert pressure on the brain, resulting in balance loss.
+Similarly, tumors within the ear cavity can throw off a parrot’s coordination and balance.

 Tumors can even affect a parrot’s ability to stand.
-According to Vet Times, testicular tumors are most frequently seen in budgerigars, which causes:
+According to Vet Times, testicular tumors are most frequently seen in budgerigars (parakeets), which cause:

-These are directly linked to a loss of balance, preventing parrots from standing on their perches for too long or at all.
+These are linked to losing balance, preventing parrots from standing on their perches.

 Sciatic Nerve Compression